tradecoder/cash-file/README.md

 export { firebase };

 ```
 * Rremember, we need to replace the `firebaseConfig={}` data.
-To get the valid data follow the below steps now
+To get the valid data please follow the below steps now

 ## Register an app with firebase and configure
 1. Signin on the  Firebase Console [https://console.firebase.google.com](https://console.firebase.google.com)